codeforkjeff/S275_ETL/README.md

 # create teacher mobility (single teacher per year)
 python -c "import S275; S275.create_teacher_mobility();"

-# create aggregations for teacher mobility
+# create aggregations for teacher mobility (work in progress)
 python -c "import S275; S275.create_teacher_mobility_aggregations();"

 ```

-- The above commands will create files in the output directory.
+- Use a SQL client such as [DBeaver](https://dbeaver.io/) to connect to the database
+  and to work with the generated tables.
+Sample queries demonstrating how to use
+  the tables can be found in `report_teacher_mobility.sql`

-# Generated Artifacts
+# Generated Tables

 `Dim_Staff` - dimension table for staff person for a given year, county, and district.

 `Fact_Assignment` - an assignment line item.
-This table is at the same grain as the S275 file.
+This table is at the same grain as the rows in the S275 file.

 `Fact_SchoolTeacher` - table of teachers at schools, and rolled up Percentage, FTEDesignation,
 and Salary fields per teacher/school.

-`Fact_TeacherMobilitySingle` - mobility of teachers from their "primary" school,
+`Fact_TeacherMobility` - mobility of teachers from their "primary" school,
 calculated both year over year and at a 5 year snapshot

-# Developnment Process
+# Development Process

 - Create one or more .sql files with the commands that you want to run.